 During the reception the bride will be very busy.
 She will typically go around to every table and greet her guests.
 Be sure that the bride is drinking enough fluids and eating something during the night.
 She may forget to sit down and eat because she’ll get caught up in so many other things.
 Remind her to take care of herself, and not just her guests.

-Traditionally, the Maid of honor dances with the best man during the first dance.
-As the Maid of Honor you should also make it a point to dance with the groom and other groomsmen.
+Traditionally, the maid of honor dances with the best man during the first dance.
+Part of your maid of honor duties is to make it a point to dance with the groom and other groomsmen.
 Again, this is very traditional, but be sure to do whatever newlyweds prefer.
 They may prefer if you dance with everyone, or they may be more laid back when it comes to dancing duties.

-You will be expected to give a toast during the wedding reception.
+This is the second most important of your maid of honor duties.
+You will be expected to give a maid of honor speech during the wedding reception.
 You can choose the theme of this toast.
 It can be funny, sweet, heartfelt, nostalgic or anything in between.
 You may toast solely to the bride or to both the newlyweds.
-It is sweet to highlight the bride in the toast, as she chose you as her Maid of Honor.
+It is sweet to highlight the bride in the toast, as she chose you as her maid of honor.
 One idea for the speech is to tell her how happy you are that she’s found her life long partner, and maybe share the memory of the first time you met her future spouse.

 Written by Katherine Frabotta and Mackenzie Tolrud